On Wednesday 3rd October, A Star is Born arrives in ODEON cinemas.

 We always knew he was a brilliant actor, of course – his three Academy Award nominations are testament to that – but his singing (especially when you consider he’s playing opposite Lady Gaga) really is a revelation; his throaty vocals will send shivers down your spine.
 As for his choices as director, they’re pretty much perfect, generously allowing Gaga’s star to soar.

-A musical is only as good as its songs, and A Star is Born was always onto a winner.
+A musical is only as good as its songs, and with Lady Gaga in the cast, A Star is Born was always onto a winner.
 The six-time Grammy award victor provides several original tracks for the film including the goosebump-inducing Shallow; the scene where Jackson invites Ally onto the stage to sing this with him is arguably the film’s most triumphant moment.